+INDODALATION

 TIME INFORMATION

-➤ Generation net MW output
+Generation net MW output

-Every 10 ceconds Generation net MVAR
+Generation net MVAR

-Status of switching devices in switchyard
+Every 10 seconds Status of switching devices in switchyard

 Every 10 seconds Generating unit breaker status

 Generating unit High Operating Limit

 Generating unit Low Operating Limit

 Planned unit status,

 Planned unit capability (both hourly and daily),

-Doily Fuel limitations.
+D-:1 ➤ Fuel limitations.

 Daily

 The reporting Entity will promptly report this condition to ERCOT

 Control Area Authority

 Seasonal capability where applicable,

-Annually Planned maintenance schedules.
+A Planned maintenance schedules.

-Aimuany
+Annually

 This information shall be updated when it changes.

-➤ Fuel capability as described in Section 6.2.7, Unit
+Fuel capability as described in Section 6.2.7, Unit

 Upon request Alternative Fuel Capability Operating Guide Form, in

 conjunction with an Operating Condition Notice, Alert,

 Advisory, or Emergency Notice,

-Each generator at a generation facility shall have an automatic speed governor in service while the generator is on line.
-Testing and regulation performance of the speed governor shall be in accordance with Operating Guide Section 3, Operational Interfaces.
-The generator is required to notify the ERCOT Control Area Authority, through its QSE, if the operation of speed governors is impaired.
+Each generator at a generation facility shall have its turbine's automatic speed governor in service when the generator is in normal operation.
+Testing and regulation performance of the speed governor shall be in accordance with Section 2.2.5, Turbine Speed Governors, of these Operating Guides.
+The generator operator is required to notify the ERCOT Control Area Authority, through its QSE, if the operation of speed governors is impaired.